awps/AdminPage/README.md

 ###Add scripts and styles

 `enqueue()`.
 This method allows to enqueue scripts and styles only on the page that you've created.
 The scripts and styles will be available in all other tabs that you'll create.
-This method is available in `WPAP\Tab` as well and the rules are the same(the scripts/styles will be available in all other tabs and parent page).
+This method is available in `ZeroWP\Tab` as well and the rules are the same(the scripts/styles will be available in all other tabs and parent page).

 Here is a basic example:
 ```php